-She is the recipient of one of the major traditional awards in Ireland – the 2018 TG4 GRADAM television award for her ‘outstanding contribution’ to traditional music.
+She is the recipient of one of the major traditional awards in Ireland – the 2018 TG4 GRADAM television award for ‘Outstanding Contribution’ to Traditional Music.
 Also a recipient of major An Chomhairle Ealaíon/The Arts Council of Ireland awards and bursaries, Gradam Shean-Nós Cois Life in 2003 for her contribution to the Irish song tradition, she was the first traditional musician to receive a Major Arts Award from the Northern Ireland Arts Council.

-She has been a Traditional Musician in Residence for eight years in the Seamus Heaney Centre of Poetry in Queens University Belfast, with one year residencies in DkIT County Louth and The Glens Arts Centre in Manorhamilton, County Leitrim.
+She has been a Foras na Gaeilge Traditional Musician in Residence in the Seamus Heaney Centre of Poetry in Queens University Belfast, with one year residencies in DkIT County Louth and The Glens Arts Centre in Manorhamilton, County Leitrim.
 She is also the first recipient of an Irish language fellowship from the Royal Literary Fund based at St Mary’s University College Belfast and Queen’s University Belfast.

 A former broadcaster and newsreader with RTE, she has researched and presented TV and radio programmes She was awarded a PhD in 2008 from the University of Ulster.

 As a singer, she has performed internationally and appeared in many documentaries on radio and TV.